Psychometric Testing

 3. Measures of attention and executive functioning

-4. Autism spectrum disorder diagnostic assessment
+4. Autism spectrum diagnostic assessment

 • If the WISC or WAIS is the only test to be used, testing will be completed in one session.
 If the WISC or WAIS plus one additional test is being used, the tests may be completed in one session or across two sessions, depending on the needs of the individual.
 If three or more tests are to be administered two sessions will be required.